Find Affordable College Courses

 Auburn, AL

-You’ll join some of the best and brightest minds around you if you attend Auburn University.
-The school came in at #5 on this year’s Best Wildlife Management Schools in the Southeast Region list.
-Located in the city of Auburn, Auburn is a public school with a very large student population.
+You’ll be in good company if you decide to attend Auburn University.
+It ranked #5 on our 2023 Best Wildlife Management Schools in the Southeast Region list.
+Located in the small city of Auburn, Auburn is a public school with a fairly large student population.

 The average amount in student loans that wildlife majors at Auburn take out is $25,000.